119th Wing

-The 119th Wing (119 WG) is a composite unit of the North Dakota Air National Guard, stationed at Fargo Air National Guard Base, North Dakota.
+The 119th Wing is a composite unit of the North Dakota Air National Guard, stationed at Fargo Air National Guard Base, North Dakota.
 If activated to federal service, elements of the Wing are gained by the United States Air Force Air Combat Command.

-Overview
+Mission

 The mission of the 119th Wing is both reconnaissance and airlift.
 The 178th Reconnaissance Squadron includes operations of the MQ-1 Predator.
 The MQ-1 Predator is a medium-altitude, long-endurance, remotely piloted aircraft.

 Units

 The 119th Wing is composed of the following units: